This page outlines some common uses of the Dataverse API within the Borealis community with step-by-step instructions to run these commands.

 For API commands related to datasets, you may need to get the ID of the dataset, which is different from the dataset's persistent identifier.
 To find the ID of a dataset:

-For API commands related to collections, you may need the ID of the collection.
-This is the identifier that is in the URL of your collection.
+For API commands related to collections, you may need the alias or ID of the collection.
+Often the alias is the identifier that is in the URL of your collection.

-For example, for the UBC Dataverse collection, which is available from https://borealisdata.ca/dataverse/ubc, the ID of the collection would be "ubc".
+For example, for the UBC Dataverse collection, which is available from https://borealisdata.ca/dataverse/ubc, the alias of the collection would be "ubc".

 To get more details about a specific Dataverse collection, such as the date it was created, you can enter the following API call as a URL in a web browser, replacing the $ALIAS in the URL with the alias of the Dataverse collection: